-With rock pools at the western end and plenty of facilities, this is an ideal family beach and something of a hidden gem!
+As the tide goes out, you are presented with a vast expanse of sand, perfect for beach games.
+Amroth Beach has many rock pools at the western end and plenty of facilities in its charming little seafront village.
+This is an ideal family beach and somewhat of a hidden gem!

 There is a lifeguard from the beginning of July to the end of September.

 Dog restrictions apply to the central and western end of the beach between 1st May & 30th September.

 Amroth beach stretches the entire length of the village, and at extreme low tide, a petrified forest, destroyed when sea levels rose 7,000 years ago, can still be seen.
 Fossilised antlers, nuts and animal bones and Neolithic flints have been discovered.